 That's an important protection.

 To find out if a company is Authorised just type their name into the Financial Services Register.

 SWIFT is a safe and secure payment system that has stood the test of time.

 - To make a SWIFT transfer, you can use a bank or money transfer specialist.

-- SWIFT payment can take anywhere between 1-4 working days.
+- A SWIFT payment can take anywhere between 1-4 working days.

-- Banks typically cost more.
+- Banks typically cost more for SWIFT transfers.
 Don’t be afraid to get an alternative quote.

 Who are we?